microsoft/pyright/README.md

 # basedpyright

-basedpyright is a work-in-progress fork of pyright.
+Basedpyright is a static type checker for Python that is built on top of the work done by the [pyright project](https://github.com/Microsoft/pyright).

 ## why?

-pyright has several serious issues which prevent it from being a valid competitor to mypy, which i aim to fix in basedpyright
+pyright has several serious limitations which were the main motivation behind this fork.

 ### pyright has no way to pin the version used by vscode